3 sexually transmitted diseases hit new highs again in US

 NEW YORK (AP) — U.S. infections from three sexually transmitted diseases have risen for the fifth consecutive year.

 More than 1.7 million cases of chlamydia (kluh-MID’-ee-uh) were reported last year.
-The infection rate rose 3 percent from 2017.
+The infection rate rose 3% from 2017.

 It’s the most ever reported in a year, though the trend is mainly attributed to increased testing.

 About 580,000 gonorrhea (gah-nuh-REE’-uh) cases were reported.
 That’s the highest number since 1991.
-The rate rose 5 percent.
+The rate rose 5%.
 Scientists worry antibiotic resistance may be a factor.

-And the syphilis rate rose 15 percent.
+And the syphilis rate rose 15%.
 About 35,000 cases of the most contagious forms of the disease were reported — also the most since 1991.

 The Centers for Disease Control and Prevention released the numbers Tuesday.